M. 18 Feb 1898 in Los Angeles, California

 D. 5 Nov 1925 in Los Angeles, California

-James' arrival in Los Angeles was probably during the 1890s.
-In late 1897, he was approached by a man in a bar.
-The man, George Hewes, wanted to help men like James who were “down and out,” and invited him to visit his settlement house called "The Church of the Neighborhood," located just south of downtown.
+James' arrival in Los Angeles was probably during 1896 or 1897.
+In late 1897, he was approached in a bar by a man named George Hewes, who wanted to help men who were “down and out.”
+Hewes invited him to visit his settlement house called "The Church of the Neighborhood," located just south of downtown.
 James showed up there and was said to have "wooed" Hewes' 17 year-old daughter Eleanor by playing his banjo for her.
 She became pregnant and they were married on February 18, 1898, with Eleanor's father performing the service.

 James Elwood, date unknown